-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Other Service Service Name: Communication Specialist Services

-Provider Category: Individual Provider Type:

 Communication Specialist

-Provider Qualifications

-License (specify):

-Certificate (specify):

-Other Standard (specify):

-The Communication Specialist must meet the following standards:
+The Communication Specialist must meet the following standards: 1.
+Have a waiver service location in Pennsylvania, Washington D.C., Virginia, or a state contiguous to Pennsylvania.

-- 1. Have a waiver service location in Pennsylvania, Washington D.C., Virginia, or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Be at least 18 years of age. - 6.
-Complete necessary pre/in-service training based on the service plan. - 7.
-Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 8.
-Have experience in one or more of the following: Speech Language Pathology, sign linguistics, education of deaf, or another relevant professional background. - 9.
-Have personal or professional experience with people with an intellectual disability or autism. - 10.
-Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Complete necessary pre/in-service training based on the service plan.

+7. Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs.

+8. Have experience in one or more of the following: Speech Language Pathology, sign linguistics, education of deaf, or another relevant professional background.

+9. Have personal or professional experience with people with an intellectual disability or autism.

+10. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
-If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •Facts surrounding the conviction;

+- •Time elapsed since the conviction;

+- •The evidence of the individual's rehabilitation; and

+- •The nature and requirements of the job.